shiblu211/studentManagement/README.md

 3. create semesters
 4. assign semester to student
-5. student register (Only student present in students table, are able to register and login into system) By
+5. student register (Only student present in students table, are able to register and login into system) By clicking student register button
+6. registered student has default rule "student"